Brad Parker (rugby league)

-He has played for the Prime Minister's XIII.

 Background

 Parker was born in the Northern Beaches of Sydney, New South Wales, Australia.

 He played his junior rugby league for the Manly Christian Brothers, before being signed by the Manly Warringah Sea Eagles.

 Playing career

 Early career

 In 2015 and 2016, Parker played for the Manly-Warringah Sea Eagles' NYC team.
 On 18 August 2015, he re-signed with Manly on a two-year contract until the end of 2017.

 2016

 In round 19 of the 2016 NRL season, Parker made his NRL debut for Manly-Warringah against the New Zealand Warriors.
 Parker got both his first and second try in the round 24 clash with the Melbourne Storm at Brookvale Oval.

 2017

 On the August 8, 2017, Parker signed a new deal with the club keeping him there till the end of 2019.“Manly is the team want to stay at, it’s the team I have gone for my whole life,” Parker said.
 Parker injured himself in the round 24 clash with the Wests Tigers.
 Results of the scan revealed Parker has a lateral meniscus tear suffered in the loss at Leichhardt Oval.
 Parker sat out for the rest of the season with the injury.
 In the 2017 season Parker played 4 games scoring 1 try with the Manly Warringah Sea Eagles.